alexwlchan/alexwlchan.net/src/notes/2024/2024-05-07-minutes-in-a-year.md

 ---
-layout: til
+layout: note
 date: 2024-05-07 20:06:15 +01:00
 title: There’s a musical that tells you the number of minutes in a year
 summary: |
   The song *Seasons of Love* from *Rent* starts with the line "Five hundred twenty-five thousand, six hundred minutes".
-tags:
+topics:
-  - theatre
+  - Entertainment
-  - datetime shenanigans
+  - Datetime shenanigans
-old_syntax_highlighting: true
 ---
 I was doing some [date calculations](https://www.wolframalpha.com/input?i=12+million+%2F+%2834000+per+day%29) in Wolfram Alpha, and I was rather tickled by the comparison as time it suggested: